Exploring the limits of strong membership inference attacks on large language models: Examining strong MIAs in realistic settings for pre-trained LLMs

 \section{Examining strong MIAs in realistic settings for pre-trained LLMs}

 Altogether, the limitations of prior work raise the key question that motivates our work: \emph{are the fidelity issues of weaker attacks due to omitting reference models, or do they point to a deeper, more fundamental challenge with applying membership inference to large language models?} This is a big question, so we break it down into smaller ones that we can test with specific experiments that reveal different information about the effectiveness of strong MIAs on pre-trained LLMs.

-The initial step of our evaluation involved deciding which strong MIA method to use across our experiments.
-We evaluated two of the strongest attacks in the literature---LiRA~\citep{carlini2021extracting} and RMIA~\citep{zarifzadehlow}---and, for the experiments that follow, we opted to use LiRA because we observed it to be more effective in our pre-trained LLM setting.
-We defer details about LiRA and comparisons with RMIA to Appendix~\ref{app:sec:warmup}, and focus on our results using LiRA in the remainder of the paper.\looseness=-1
+To start, we determine which strong MIA method to use across our experiments.
+We evaluate two of the strongest attacks in the literature---LiRA~\citep{carlini2021extracting} and RMIA~\citep{zarifzadehlow}---in a variety of settings.
+For the experiments that follow, we use LiRA because we observed that it can achieve substantially higher $\rocauc$ when attacking pre-trained LLMs.
+We compare LiRA and RMIA in Appendix~\ref{app:sec:warmup}.

 In this section, we investigate the relationship between the number of reference models and attack success (Section~\ref{sec:exp1:realistic:warmup}).
-Based on our results, we decide to use 128 reference models throughout all following experiments in this work.
+Based on these results, we decide to use $128$ reference models in all following experiments.
 Then, we test the effectiveness of strong attacks under realistic settings---settings that reflect how LLMs are actually trained.
-To do so, we run LiRA using target and reference models of various sizes, which we train according to Chinchilla-scaling laws~\citep{hoffmann2022trainingcomputeoptimallargelanguage} (Section~\ref{sec:exp1:realistic:compute-optimal}).
-Together, these experiments inform our first key result: \textbf{strong membership inference attacks can succeed on pre-trained LLMs.} In the following sections, we expand upon these results to other training and attack conditions; we will refine our first key result by investigating the limits of strong MIA success rates (Section~\ref{sec:exp2:limits}), and by digging beneath these average rates to reveal how attacks impact individual-example members.\looseness=-1
+To do so, we run LiRA on models of various sizes, which we train according to Chinchilla-scaling laws~\citep{hoffmann2022trainingcomputeoptimallargelanguage} (Section~\ref{sec:exp1:realistic:compute-optimal}).
+Together, these experiments inform our first key result: with respect to overall $\rocauc$, \textbf{strong membership inference attacks can succeed on pre-trained LLMs}.
+In the following sections, we expand upon these results to other training and attack conditions; we will refine our first key result by investigating the limits of strong MIA success rates (Section~\ref{sec:exp2:limits}), and by digging beneath aggregate metrics like $\auc$ to better understand attack performance with respect to individual samples (Sections~\ref{sec:instability} \& \ref{sec:exp3:samples}).\looseness=-1